awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is.md

 ## Regions for AWS Elemental MediaPackage<a name="regions-and-endpoints"></a>

 To reduce latency in your applications, AWS Elemental MediaPackage offers a regional endpoint for your requests\.
-To view the list of regions where MediaPackage is available, see [AWS Elemental MediaPackage Regions](https://docs.aws.amazon.com//general/latest/gr/rande.html#mediapackage_region)\.
+To view the list of AWS Regions where MediaPackage is available, see [AWS Elemental MediaPackage Regions](https://docs.aws.amazon.com//general/latest/gr/rande.html#mediapackage_region)\.